I Hate My Boobs or Randy Godwin's Strange New Hat

 This happened before I got my own pool in my own back yard.
 After that, the lodge did have to hire a lifeguard!

-Another time, the Godwins called and invited us over.
-Randy is a fellow hubber, so you might “know” him.
-I told Beth, his wife, that I really didn’t feel like putting on a bra because my shoulder was hurting.
+Another time, some friends, the Joneses, called and invited us over.
+I told Betty, the wife, that I really didn’t feel like putting on a bra because my shoulder was hurting.
 She assured me nobody would be there but the four of us, so I could come bra-less.
 We went, but I carried along my bra in case unexpected visitors showed up.
 We had a pleasant evening, but by the time we got home, I realized I had left my bra behind.
 I started giggling.

 “What’s funny?”
 Johnny, my husband, asked.